How to Sell T-Shirts on Amazon – Full Guide (2023)

 Set up Amazon as a sales channel on Squarespace via Trunk integration.
 Trunk is a multi-channel service offered by Square.
 It synchronizes sales channels in Amazon, Squarespace, Shopify, WooCommerce, Etsy, Faire, eBay, and QuickBooks Online.

-Create a Trunk account at the Square App Marketplace or directly at Trunk:
+Create a Trunk account at the Square App Marketplace or directly through Trunk.

 Order Desk is a solution by SparkWeb Interactive that offers hundreds of eCommerce integrations for apps, websites, and services.
-It allows you to integrate Printify with Amazon – and many other marketplaces – and source POD products through Order Desk.
+It integrates Printify with Amazon and many other marketplaces, allowing you to source POD products through Order Desk.

-The solution is convenient, time-saving, and counts with dedicated customer support, but it has a monthly subscription fee.
+The solution is convenient, time-saving, and comes with dedicated customer support.
+To get started:

 Click on Connect to Printify, and Order Desk will redirect you to Printify’s page.
 Log in to your account and allow access.